spatialos/gdk-for-unity/docs/content/gameobject/reading-and-writing-component-data.md

 **Note:**
 `Reader.ComponentUpdated` callbacks are invoked before specific property update callbacks.
 Callbacks can be deregistered using `Reader.ComponentUpdated(ISpatialComponentUpdate update) -=` and `Reader.<component property name>Updated() -=`.
 Callbacks are also automatically deregistered when a Reader or Writer is removed.
 Do not deregister callbacks during `OnDisable()` as that’s an invalid operation.

+**Known Issue Warning:**
+At the moment, `Reader.<component property name>Updated()` is invoked whenever any property of a component was updated regardless of whether that property corresponds to the the callback or not.
+This means that `Reader.<component property name>Updated()` may be called even if `<component property name>` did not change.
+This is a bug and not intended behaviour and we will correct the behaviour in an upcoming update.

 **Example 1**

 The following code example sets up a `Reader.ComponentUpdated` callback.